h4ckitt/metapk/README.md

 # Metapk
-Merge Metasploit Payload And Legit Apk With Ease
+Merge Metasploit Payload And Legit Apk With Ease.

 ## Let's Dive In
 Clone The Repository To Your Machine